tlake/static-site/src/content/dnd/notes/on-traveling.md

 Distance from Neverwinter to the southern tip of the Tethyr Peninsula, following the coast as a ship would: ≈ 1600 miles.

-On [this map](https://i.pinimg.com/originals/6e/1c/5b/6e1c5b2e9ff90379bd7d130a13a1f1a4.jpg) it's roughly 16 hexes from the southern tip/ of the Tethyr Peninsula to Port Nyanzaru as a ship would sail, cutting along the west side of the eastern islands south of the peninsula.
+On [this map](https://i.pinimg.com/originals/6e/1c/5b/6e1c5b2e9ff90379bd7d130a13a1f1a4.jpg) it's roughly 16 hexes from the southern tip of the Tethyr Peninsula to Port Nyanzaru as a ship would sail, cutting along the west side of the eastern islands south of the peninsula.
 Each hex is roughly 25 miles, so 16 * 25 = 400 miles.

 Total distance as a ship would sail, following the coastline: ≈ 2000 miles.